maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ```
 selenium.common.exceptions.WebDriverException: Message: unknown error: failed to wait for extension background page to load: chrome-extension://nkbihfbeogaeaoehlefnkodbefgpgknn/background.html from timeout: Timed out receiving message from renderer: 10.000
 ```
-* The may crash at some points with this exception:
+* The bot may crash at some points (login, switching tab - signing MetaMask contract) with this exception:
 ```
 selenium.common.exceptions.WebDriverException: Message: chrome not reachable
 ```